lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 abdi-cating the line drawing process to algorithms which encode valuesdifferent from those of the voters who use the districts to elect theirrepresentatives.

-## Methods

-Key research questions:
+## Key research questions

+1. Is there an inherent trade-off between compactness and homogeneity?
-1. Do more compact districts have better, equal, or worse spatial diversity scores?
+	- Do more compact districts have better, equal, or worse spatial diversity scores?
-2. Is there an inherent trade-off between compactness and homogeneity?
+	- Does it depend on the compactness metric we use?
-3. Does spatial diversity give us a normative basis to select one compactness metric over another?
+2. Does spatial diversity give us a normative basis to select one compactness metric over another?

+## Research procedure

-The research procedure:
+To answer my research questions, I adopt the following procedure:

 1. Generate a large and representative subset of plausible districting plans
-2. Evaluate compactness and spatial diversity scores on those plans
+2. Evaluate compactness and spatial diversity scores on that subset of plans
-3.

-**TODO** write about the two most important bits in my methods: choosing a *compactness measure and choosing a MCMC algorithm to generate the large and *representative subset.
+3. Analyse the overall relationship between compactness and spatial diversity

+This three-step procedure is used by many previous works, including
+\cite{cr2013}, \cite{ddj2019comp}, and \cite{s2020}.
+While the specifics
+differ, they all follow the same general procedure.
+I will now explain why this procedure has its advantages over more traditional political science methods.

+### Why generate many plausible districting plans?

+I use a Markov Chain Monte Carlo (MCMC) approach to generate tens of thousands of counterfactual districting plans.
+One might ask: What is the point of using a simulation approach?
+Why not just use historical districting plans that actually existed in real life?
+There are two reasons.
+Firstly, there have not been very many historical districting plans.
+There may be at most twenty districting plans over the history of a state, but they range from the 1800s to the 2000s, and it would be difficult---if not impossible---to get accurate data on these historical plans.
+But the biggest problem in trying to draw a link between districting plans and any outcome of interest is that of endogeneity.
+Suppose we believe that plans with greater compactness lead to greater political participation:

+$$Compactness \rightarrow Participation$$

+To answer this question, we could look at a couple of enacted districting plans and measure their compactness and political participation.
+Then we would be able to run an OLS regression and retrieve the coefficients.
+But these coefficients would not have a causal interpretation.
+We know that compactness is a result of districting procedures that are political in nature.
+Political participation affects who wins the state, and the winning party then has outsize influence on the next districting plan.
+The districting plans affect the outcome of the election, which in turn affects future districting plans.
+This makes it incredibly difficult to find the marginal effect of an increase in compactness on participation.

+Even finding natural experiments may not be enough to remove the endogeneity.
+The Supreme Court has often struck down proposed districting plans and forced parties to propose a new one.
+We can think of this as an exogenous shock and calculate compactness and political participation in both plans.
+But even this has knock-on effects.
+When the Supreme Court strikes down a plan, it's safe to say that there will be significantly increased media coverage on the proceedings---which will surely affect interest and participation in the subsequent elections.

+It would be incredibly useful to vary compactness unilaterally while knowing that that variation was not due to a previous change in political participation.
+But this is precisely what simulation approaches allow us to do.
+If the simulations are able to generate a representative sample of all districting plans (a big caveat---more on this later), then we can solve the problem of sample size and endogeneity in one fell swoop.

+A simulation approach is therefore advantageous due to the limitations of our data.
+But the simulation procedure introduces several new considerations.
+We need to choose two things in the procedure: a method to generate districting plans, and a compactness metric to score these districting plans.
+This choice is not arbitrary: different generating functions and the choice of compactness metric can give very different results.
+I now explain how I chose both of these.

 ### Overview of compactness measures

-To empirically evaluate a trade-off between compactness and homogeneity, we must first define the metrics by which we evaluate a proposed districting plan over each of these dimensions.
-Here, I introduce many different compactness measures.
+To empirically evaluate a trade-off between compactness and homogeneity, we must first figure out how to measure compactness.
 I give a brief overview of the different types of measures and explain the pros and cons of each.
-I present a compactness measure that I develop and explain my decision to use an ensemble of four compactness measures to increase the robustness of my results. [^-1]
+I present a compactness measure that I develop and finally explain my decision to use an ensemble of four compactness measures to increase the robustness of my results.[^-1]

-[^-1]: I use the phrases "compactness metric" and "compactness measure" interchangably.
+[^-1]: I use the phrases "compactness metric" and "compactness measure" interchangeably.

 Over a hundred compactness measures have been proposed in the literature.
 Here, I focus on two main families: *geometric* compactness metrics and